Workers’ Compensation

 Let a Hillsboro, Oregon Workers’ Compensation Lawyer Fight for Your Rights

 After being injured at work, you may be feeling overwhelmed.
 Not only are you in pain, but you also have complex forms to fill out and you’re likely worried about money.
 If your employer is hostile because you’re filing a workers’ comp claim, it can be even worse.
-Don’t go through this stressful time alone: reach out to Harris Velázquez Gibbens today.
+Don’t go through this stressful time alone: instead of Googling ‘workers’ compensation lawyer near me,’ reach out to Harris Velázquez Gibbens today.

 For years, we have been aggressively defending the rights of hardworking Hillsboro residents who have been hurt on the job.
 Let us help you navigate the often-complicated workers’ compensation laws and obtain the maximum amount of money your case deserves.
 To schedule a confidential consultation, call 503-610-4398 or contact us online.